pryv/dev-site/source/faq-api.md

 ## API methods

-### Is it possible to have a list of existing core servers?
+### Is it possible to have a list of existing core servers ?

 Yes, the register service has 2 methods:

 - Get hostings: [GET hostings](/reference-system/#get-hostings).
 - Get cores: [GET core servers](/reference-system/#get-core-servers).